People are fed up, Kashmir needs a single party rule: Omar Abdullah

 "There will be no security forces required anywhere else in the country once parliament elections are over.
 You put extra forces here," he said.
 He said any such reason to delay elections "will just be an excuse from those people who are trying to hold on to power in Jammu and Kashmir rather than transfer power back to the people".
 "I won't presume as to what election commission is doing.
 I have no reason as of now to believe that election commission is not seriously looking at this (holding early elections).
 The election observers are coming to the state again.
 They had a series of discussions in the Centre.
 Let's see what they decide," he added.

-Asked if he is expecting a groundswell of support for the National Conference after the troubled PDP-BJP coalition rule, Omar said: "I don't predict waves.
+Asked if he is expecting a groundswell of support for the NC after the troubled PDP-BJP coalition rule, Omar said: "I don't predict waves.
 I think predicting waves is a sure shot way of causing damage to oneself in elections.
 The worst thing you can do in an election is to convey to the voters that you are taking them for granted".

-He said the voters across the country in general, and Jammu and Kashmir in particular, do not make up their mind that early.
+He said the voters across the country in general, and J&K in particular, do not make up their mind that early.

 "We have to work hard and we have to convince the people why they should vote for us.
 We have to convince people why their votes in 2014 were an error in judgement that have cost the state dearly and hope that the people will support us," he said.